SkillsWorkflow/Documentation/SkillsWorkflow/docs/integrations/eas-integration.md

 hiredate Actual Hire date for employees, Active Directory created date for Freelancers User HireDate enddate Actual Term date for employees, Active Directory expires date for Freelancers User EndDate

-<h3> Conclusion </h3>

-The contents of this document create the foundation for data and process communication methodology between Skills Workflow and Agency.
-The current known data and process transfers are contained in this document but more may be created as additional data and process needs are discovered.

 </TabItem>

 <TabItem value="leaves">